Essential dimension of group schemes over a local scheme: Introduction

-\end{coro} } See also Theorem \ref{thm: semicontinuity ed} for a more general result.
-Some consequences are listed after the proof of the Corollary.
-If $X$ is the affine line the last part of the Corollary is the \textit{homotopy invariance} theorem of Berhui et Favi \cite[Theorem 8.4]{BF}.
-Of course by induction it works over $\AA^n_k$.
+If $X$ is the affine line the last part of the Corollary is the \textit{homotopy invariance} theorem of Berhui and Favi \cite[Theorem 8.4]{BF}.
+Of course by induction it works over $\mathbb{A}^{n}_{k}$.
 It seems to us that the strategy of that proof can not be immediately generalized to the general case because of technical Lemma \cite[Lemma 8.3]{BF}.

-As A. Vistoli pointed to us, the last part of the Theorem was also proven in the unpublished result \cite[Proposition 2.14]{BRV} in the case $X=\AA^{n}_k$ or $k$ algebraically closed.
-In this case it seems that the argument can be generalized to (geometrically integral) varieties with the set of $k$-rational points which is Zariski dense.
+As A. Vistoli pointed to us, the last part of the Corollary was also proven in the unpublished result \cite[Proposition 2.14]{BRV} in the case $X=\mathbb{A}^{n}_{k}$ or $k$ algebraically closed.
+In this case it seems that their argument can be generalized to (geometrically integral) varieties with the set of $k$-rational points which is Zariski dense.